TBD54566975/developer.tbd.website/site/docs/ssi/credential-status.md

 }'
 ```

-Upon success we should see a response such as:
+Upon success, we should see a response such as:

 ```json
 {